callmejim1226/callmejim1226/README.md

 I'm a Full-stack application software developer who's open to learning web, mobile, desktop, cloud, and even more application software.
 My development experiences include React web with REST API & database in Express.js & PostgreSQL and Flutter app for Android & iOS in Dart with GCP service.

-- 🔭 I’m currently developing a full stack Flutter app in the [WiroArt](https://www.linkedin.com/company/wiroart-inc/) and leading the [NEU LIKELION](https://www.instagram.com/likelion.neu/) community through [LIKELION US](https://us.likelion.net/) class program at Northeastern University.
+- 🔭 I’m currently developing a full stack Flutter app (for innovative artist social networking) in the [WiroArt](https://www.linkedin.com/company/wiroart-inc/) and led the [NEU LIKELION](https://www.instagram.com/likelion.neu/) community through [LIKELION US](https://us.likelion.net/) class program at Northeastern University.
-- 🏫 I concentrate on software development at Northeastern University as a computer science major and pursuing a math minor.
-I expect to graduate by December 2024 with a BSCS degree.
+- 🏫 I concentrated on software development at Northeastern University as a computer science major and pursuing a math minor.
+I graduated in December 2024 with a BSCS degree.
 - 🌱 I’m currently learning software development (Web 2.0 & 3.0, mobile app) and computer systems
-- 👯 I’m looking to collaborate with product managers and software developers in a company that makes creative software
+- 👯 I’m looking to collaborate with product managers and software developers in a company that makes creative software solution
 - 🤔 I’m looking for help with Blockchain (Web 3.0) and Cloud product development
 - 💬 Ask me about the CS program at Northeastern University and software development work in a start-up
 - 📫 How to reach me: [My Personal Webiste](https://callmejim.netlify.app/)